Featured Image

 Vendor Risk Assessments & Hidden Recurring Commitments

 But, is the end of a vendor risk assessment the final chapter in the vetting that the startup will face from their new enterprise customer?
-In a word, no. We'll explore below.
+In a word, no. We'll go ahead and explore this below.

 The Representations You Make

 Can we start with the elephant in the room?
-When your tiny startup gets the chance to land one of your first big enterprise deals, it's very probable that you'll end up bending to the requests of the enterprise on many dimensions.
+When your tiny startup gets to land one of your first big enterprise deals, you'll likely bend to the enterprise's requests on many dimensions.

 Whose "Paper" is the Deal On?

-A recurring story that we hear from startups is that enterprises cut them off at the pass when they present their typical order form and/or terms of service.
+A recurring story that we hear from startups is that enterprises cut them off at the pass when they present their typical order form and terms of service.
 Often, the enterprise will respond with a Master Services Agreement (MSA) -- a comprehensive agreement that the enterprise has prepared as a suitable baseline for deals with all types.
 That immediately puts startups on their heels.
-They are immediately in unfamiliar territory in terms of the representations they are being asked to make.
-One topic that is likely to be covered somewhere deep in that MSA -- maybe in esoteric language -- is the question of whether/not the representations made in related materials (such as a vendor risk assessment) are incorporated by reference into the broader agreement.
-Founders absolutely need to speak with their counsel to ensure that they understand what binding agreements they are making on that front.
+They are presently in unfamiliar territory regarding the representations they are being asked to make.
+One topic likely to be covered somewhere deep in that MSA -- maybe in esoteric language -- is whether/not the representations made in related materials (such as a vendor risk assessment) are incorporated by reference into the broader agreement.
+Founders need to speak with their counsel to ensure they understand what binding contracts they are making on that front.

 What did that Vendor Risk Assessment say, anyway?

 Here's where startups get into trouble.
-Often the person that completed the vendor risk assessment is different than the person negotiating the legal agreement with the enterprise client.
+Often the person that completed the vendor risk assessment differs from the person negotiating the legal agreement with the enterprise client.
 For example, perhaps the CTO filled out the vendor risk assessment, but maybe the CEO or head of sales ran point on negotiating the legal agreement.
-That's not necessarily bad, but it's crucial that everyone involved know what obligations the startup took on during the vendor risk assessment.
+That's okay, but everyone involved must know what obligations the startup took on during the vendor risk assessment.

-Let's bring this topic to life in a very real example.
-Suppose the vendor risk assessment asked the startup if their employees go through quarterly security awareness training.
-Suppose that the startup didn't previously have any such policy, but that they adopted that type of policy "just in time" to be able to respond "yes" to the question.
+Let's bring this topic to life with a genuine example.
+Suppose the vendor risk assessment asked the startup if their employees undergo quarterly security awareness training.
+Suppose that the startup didn't previously have any such policy but that they adopted that type of policy "just in time" to be able to respond "yes" to the question.
 This happens all the time -- almost every startup we work with does at least some hurried improvement in their security program when an enterprise questionnaire forces the topic.
-In this particular example, we'd want the startup to at least run their very first security awareness training, and put some specific mechanism in place to ensure that it recurs on a quarterly basis (using Havoc Shield, perhaps).
+In this example, we'd want the startup to run its first security awareness training and put some specific mechanism in place to ensure that it recurs quarterly (using Havoc Shield).

-But, when the person that fills out the vendor risk assessments is different than the person negotiating the legal agreement, it's not unusual for manically busy startup folks to accidentally fail to connect the dots on their precise ongoing commitments that they are now obligated to fulfill.
+But, when the person filling out the vendor risk assessments is different from the person negotiating the legal agreement, it's common for manically busy startup folks to accidentally fail to connect the dots on their precise ongoing commitments that they are obligated to fulfill.

 The Representations We See

-If you follow this blog, you know that we've been tearing 100+ enterprise security questionnaires to shreds trying to surface useful patterns for all of you.
-By studying a large set of enterprise security questionnaires, we're able to help our clients (and you) anticipate the security controls that enterprises are most likely to ask you for.
-And, to help you implement them proactively.
+If you follow this blog, you know that we've been tearing 100+ enterprise security questionnaires to shreds trying to surface functional patterns for all of you.
+By studying a large set of enterprise security questionnaires, we can help our clients (and you) anticipate the security controls that enterprises will most likely ask you for.
+And to help you implement them proactively.

-Another benefit of our analysis (one we didn't expect) centers around our learnings about recurring commitments.
-In our analysis of these enterprise security questionnaires, we noticed that terms like "annually" and "quarterly" were popping up all over the place -- so we dug deeper to understand precisely what recurring commitments startups were being asked to make in these vendor risk assessments.
+Another benefit of our analysis (the one we didn't expect) centers around our learning about recurring commitments.
+In our analysis of these enterprise security questionnaires, we noticed that terms like "annually" and "quarterly" were popping up everywhere, so we dug deeper to understand precisely what recurring commitments startups were being asked to make in these vendor risk assessments.
 Here's what we found.

-63% of the vendor risk assessments we looked at, had at least one question that probed for a recurring process.
-The questionnaires (on a percentage basis) had recurring requirements of various cadences:
+63% of the vendor risk assessments we looked at had at least one question that probed for a recurring process.
+The questionnaires (on a percentage basis) had periodic requirements of various cadences:

 • 40% had one or more annual requirement